FreeRADIUS/wiki.freeradius.org/version4/Home.md

 executing the state machines provided by the application layer.
 The API here is largely compile / debug / parse / process.

-Crucially, the application layer is transport-independent.
-It knows nothing about any transport.
-It instead is called by the "transport + application" layer when packets are received, and it in turn returns the replies to the "transport + application" layer.
+Crucially, the application layer is IO-independent.
+It knows nothing about any IO method.
+It instead is called by the "IO + application" layer when packets are received, and it in turn returns the replies to the "IO + application" layer.

 For various reasons, this layer also provides an asynchronous signal API.
 This API is intended to send signals to the application layer